miyakogi/vim-dartanalyzer/README.md

 Install this plugin and open `*.dart` file in vim.
 This plugin will automatically start dartanalyzer in background (at the first time, this process will take a few seconds).
-Then syntax errors and wornings will be highlighted.
+Then syntax errors and warnings will be highlighted.

-Errors and wornings are set in vim's location-list.
+Errors and warnings are set in vim's location-list.
 By using `:lopen` command, you can see all positions of errors/warnings, and you can jump to the line.

 If `filetype` is not set automatically, try [dart-lang/dart-vim-plugin](https://github.com/dart-lang/dart-vim-plugin).